omnibenchmark-renku/contributed-project-templates/metric_summary/README.md

 {{ description }}
 {% endif %}

-## Processing template
+## Metrics summary template

-This template will help you to process datasets from an omnibenchmark project.
-Only **one processing repository** should be needed per omnibenchmark.
+**Intended for omnibenchmark developpers only!**

-The configuration of a processing module is similar to the one of a method module, which has its dedicated instructions in the [Omnibenchmark documentation](https://omnibenchmark.readthedocs.io/en/latest/start/modules/02_method_module.html#).
+This template will help you to parse metrics from an omnibenchmark project for the bettr shiny app.
+Only **one metrics summary repository** is needed per omnibenchmark.

 **To configure** the project, please modify: